DittoJoe/secretsanta/README.md

 ## Secret Santa Name Generator

 Every year in my family, we like to do a Secret Santa gift exchange at Christmas.
 There are many services out there to help you generate names, but this year I decided to create my own.

-It can generate up to two lists: one for each of the main participants and another for the participants' partners.
-It then sends out an email to each of the participants informing them of the name(s) selected for them.
-The goal of this code was to ensure that noone ended up with their own name or that of their partner.
+It will generate a hash mapping each participant to another with no one matched to themself.

-If you want to try out my script as intended, begin by cloning this repository.
+If you want to try out this script as intended, begin by cloning this repository.

-Open up __santa.rb__ and replace the following variables with the names and emails of the participants:
+Open up __santa.rb__ and replace the names in the `giver` array with the names of the participants:

-    emails = [ENV['EMAIL_JENNY'], ENV['EMAIL_JOE'], ENV['EMAIL_KATIE'],
-              ENV['EMAIL_SAM'], ENV['EMAIL_DAD'], ENV['EMAIL_MUM']]
-    givers = %w[Jenny Joe Katie Sam Dad Mum] partners = %w[Daniel Viktor Rob Cat]
+    givers = %w[JOHN JANE JACK]

-To send emails, you will need a [SendGrid API Key](http://www.sendgrid.com).
-Once generated, enter it as your `ENV['SENDGRID_API_KEY']`.
+To send emails, you will need a [Mailjet](https://www.mailjet.com/) API Key and Secret Key.
+Once generated, enter them in your `.env` file as `ENV["MJ_APIKEY_PUBLIC"]` and `ENV["MJ_APIKEY_PRIVATE"]` respectively.
+You will then need to ensure you have an email in the `.env` file for each of the participants.

+Once done, your .env file should look something like this:

+    MJ_APIKEY_PUBLIC='xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx'
+    MJ_APIKEY_PRIVATE='xxxxxxxxxxxxxxxxxxxxxxxx'
+    EMAIL_JOHN='john.doe@gmail.com'
+    EMAIL_JANE='jane.doe@gmail.com'
+    EMAIL_JACK='jack.doe@gmail.com'

+_Note: Remember to add .env to your .gitignore file so that no personal data or private tokens are pushed to Github._

 Once set up, you can run the name generator with the following command:

     $ ruby santa.rb

-_Note: you might want to test it out with your own email first before spamming everyone else!_

 ## Further suggestions

-- If you're only doing one list, replace `#{takers_string}` with `#{takers[i]}`.
 - Since the loop is defined by the length of `givers`, you can add as many names as you want.
 - If you just want to see the arrays that were generated, you can comment out the final loop and `puts` them to the console.